-Continuation of WELD 110/120.
+Continuation of WELD 110 and WELD 120.
 Includes preparation for American Welding Society (AWS SMAW) certification.
 Learn metallurgy and how to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects.
-This class will include students from multiple sections.
+This class may include students from multiple sections.

 - Upon completion of studying Metallurgy, the student will fully understand how Metals and Alloys are used in the greatest variety of applications of all engineering materials.

 - lt is important to understand how metals (ferrous and non-ferrous) can be made stronger, how they can be shaped by casting, forging, forming, machining processes, and how also welding can alter properties of metals and alloys.

 a.
 History in development of Metals both ferrous and nonferrous

 h.
 Failure Analysis